apideck-libraries/portman/README.md

 3. Copy/rename and customize each of the \_\_\_\_.example.json config files in the root directory to suit your needs.
 4. Start converting your OpenAPI document to Postman

-- Postman Configuration options can be found [here](https://github.com/thim81/openapi-to-Postman/blob/develop/OPTIONS.md)
+- All configuration options to convert from OpenAPI to Postman can be on the [openapi-to-postman](https://github.com/postmanlabs/openapi-to-postman/blob/develop/OPTIONS.md) package documentation.

 ## Installation